rustfs/docs.rustfs.com/docs/features/ai/index.md

 ## Cloud as Operating Model - Starting with S3

 RustFS adheres to cloud operating models - containerization, orchestration, automation, APIs, and S3 compatibility.
 This allows cross-cloud and cross-storage type data storage and access by providing a unified interface for storing and accessing data.
 Since most AI/ML frameworks and applications are designed to work with S3 APIs, having the best compatibility in the industry is crucial.
-With over 1.3 billion Docker pulls - no object storage has more developer and application validation of its compatibility - 24/7/365.
+With over 280,000 Docker pulls - no object storage has more developer and application validation of its compatibility - 24/7/365.
 This compatibility ensures AI workloads can access and leverage data stored in RustFS object storage regardless of the underlying cloud infrastructure, facilitating flexible and agnostic data management and processing approaches across different cloud environments.

 ## Edge AI Storage